dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 Note for Current Users - DB Changes when Upgrading
 ==================================================

-Significant DB changes have been made recently (2020-04-02) and you will need to migrate your database by running './manage.py migrate' - see the "Schema Changes" subsection below for more details.
+Changes to the database schema have been made recently (2020-04-02) and when upgrading from older versions you will need to migrate your database by running './manage.py migrate' - see the "Schema Changes" subsection below for more details.

 Introduction
 ============